maserlib/maser4py/doc/source/index.rst

 maser4py |release|
 ##################

-maser4py is a Python 3 package to deal with data from the MASER portal.
+maser4py is a Python 3 package to deal with the MASER portal.
-The MASER portal provides access to services, data and tools relative to the low frequency radio astronomy.
+The MASER portal provides a centralized access to services, data and tools relative to the low frequency radio astronomy.

 For more information about MASER, please visit: http://maser.lesia.obspm.fr/